Dylan Guenther

-Dylan Guenther (born April 10, 2003) is a Canadian professional ice hockey winger for the Seattle Thunderbirds of the Western Hockey League (WHL) as a prospect to the Arizona Coyotes of the National Hockey League (NHL).
-He was selected by the Coyotes with the ninth overall pick in the 2021 NHL Entry Draft.
+Dylan Guenther (born April 10, 2003) is a Canadian professional ice hockey right winger for the Utah Mammoth of the National Hockey League (NHL).
+He was selected by the Arizona Coyotes with the ninth overall pick in the 2021 NHL entry draft.

 Playing career

-The Edmonton Oil Kings selected Guenther with the first pick of the 2018 WHL Bantam Draft.
+The Edmonton Oil Kings of the Western Hockey League (WHL) selected Guenther with the first pick of the 2018 WHL bantam draft.
 He debuted with the Oil Kings late in the 2018–19 season, scoring three goals and four points in his first eight WHL games.
 Guenther finished third on the Oil Kings in scoring in 2019–20, amassing 59 points (including a team-leading 26 goals) in 58 games.
-During the pandemic-shortened 2020–21 season, Guenther scored 12 goals and 24 points in just 12 games and was the only WHL player to achieve a 2.00 points-per-game rate.
+As a result, Guenther was awarded the WHL's Jim Piggott Memorial Trophy as WHL rookie of the year.
+During the pandemic-shortened 2020–21 season, Guenther scored 12 goals and 24 points in just 12 games.
+Guenther was awarded the Central Division's Player of the Year award and Most Sportsmanlike Player.

-The NHL Central Scouting Bureau ranked Guenther as the fifth-best North American skater eligible for the 2021 NHL Entry Draft.
+The NHL Central Scouting Bureau ranked Guenther as the fifth-best North American skater eligible for the 2021 NHL entry draft.
 On July 24, 2021, the Arizona Coyotes selected Guenther with the ninth overall pick in the 2021 draft; the pick was acquired in a trade with the Vancouver Canucks.
-He was later signed to a three-year, entry-level contract with the Coyotes on August 31, 2021.
+He was later signed to a three-year, entry-level contract with the Coyotes on August 31.

+In the 2021–22 WHL season, Guenther led the Oil Kings with 45 goals and 91 points.
+In the subsequent playoffs, Guenther again led the Oil Kings with 13 goals and 21 points, as they won the Ed Chynoweth Cup.
+He was also named to the WHL's Central Division First All-Star Team.